SerayaEryn/apheleia/docs/API.md

 ### Logger#setLevel(level)

 Changes the level to the passed `level`.
+If `SILENT` is being passed
+nothing will be logged.

 ### Logger#isLevelEnabled(level)